 Kopaka used his Mask of Vision to see take note of where the Rahkshi were without having to peer over the cover he had created.
 He focused, and froze the ground under the largest group, forcing the temperature lower and lower until the Rahkshi were frozen solid.

 "Are you ready?"
-Onua asked.
-He had already begun climbing into the tunnel.
+Onua asked, already climbing into the tunnel.

 "I'm always ready," replied Kopaka.
 He climbed in after Onua.